Pavol Čarnogurský

-Pavol Čarnogurský (22 January 1908—27 December 1992) was a influential Slovak People's Party politician in the Slovak State and afterwards an anti-communist dissident.
+Pavol Čarnogurský (22 January 1908—27 December 1992) was an influential Slovak People's Party politician in the Slovak State and afterwards an anti-communist dissident.
 He was a member of the Slovak parliament from 1939 to 1945, including when it passed anti-semitic legislation. Čarnogurský said that he abstained from the vote on Decree 68/1942, which legalized the deportation of Jews from Slovakia.
 His son, Ján Čarnogurský, became prime minister briefly after the dissolution of Czechoslovakia.